1441 – Torre de Quart, Valencia, Spain

 Collins Barracks is the oldest inhabited barracks in Europe and once one of the largest.
 In recent years the National Museum of Ireland has taken over the Calvary Square ranges to display more of its large collection.

-A building often overlooked by visitors to the park, the Army Headquarters was built by James Gandon as the Royal Military Infirmary.
+A building often overlooked by visitors to the park, built by James Gandon as the Royal Military Infirmary.